lucataco/serverless-realistic-vision-v1.4/README.md

 # 🍌 Banana Serverless

-This repo gives a framework to serve ML models in production using simple HTTP servers.
+This repo gives a basic framework for serving SG161222I's Realistic Vision v1.4 model in production using Banana's serverless platform.
+Original model can be found [here](https://huggingface.co/SG161222/Realistic_Vision_V1.4)

 # Quickstart
 **[Follow the quickstart guide in Banana's documentation to use this repo](https://docs.banana.dev/banana-docs/quickstart).**